MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -CEQ

-Specifies the case-sensitive Equals operator, which gets objects when the property value is the same as the specified value.
+Indicates that this cmdlet gets objects if the property value is the same as the specified value.
+This operation is case-sensitive.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter